 View this post on Instagram

 Sandscove is located in West Cork and the lack of parking or car access ensures that this beach stays secret.
 The turn down to this little cove is easy to miss bringing visitors to the more commonly visited Red Strand five minutes down the road.
 The walk to the beach is just a few minutes down a laneway decorated with wildflowers and montbretia.
-Wildlife sightings in the area include seals, dolphins and a basking shark.
-Every summer on the August bank holiday the Sandscove Fishing Competition takes place as part of the Ardfield Summer Festival.
+Wildlife sightings in the area include seals, dolphins and even the odd basking shark.

 5. Silver Strand, Sherkin Island, Co.
 Cork

-A 10 minute ferry from Baltimore in Co.
-Cork across Roaring Water Bay will bring you to the beautiful Sherkin Island.
-Silver Strand is on the west of the island and offers views of neighbouring Cape Clear island over the Atlantic Ocean.
-Expect to see fuchsia, ferns and orchids decorating the island as you embark on the 20 minute walk across the island to the beach from the ferry.
+A 10-minute ferry from Baltimore in Co Cork across Roaring Water Bay will bring you to the beautiful Sherkin Island.
+Silver Strand is on the west of the island and offers views of neighbouring Cape Clear Island.
+Expect to see fuchsia, ferns and orchids decorating the island as you embark on the 20-minute walk across the island to the beach from the ferry.
 The island is a popular spot for birdwatchers given the large variety of birdlife and in autumn you can watch birds migrating south for winter.
 Dolphins, porpoises, seals and otters can also be observed from the beach.
-Sherkin Island is home to artists, photographers and designers some with studios open to the public.
+Sherkin Island is home to artists, photographers, and designers some with studios open to the public.